Advice & Support

 Thank you both for all our amazing work 💙

 Brad is running 5K every day for a year in memory of his mom, Kim Ralph.
-Every single day Brad has completed his 5k and we are just amazed at his dedication.
-To catch up on Brad’s progress and show your support, you can visit Brad’s JustGiving page
+Brad completed his 5k a day challenge and absolutely blew us away with his determination to complete this challenge every day.

-This is Emma, she is 10 years old and during 2021 Emma has challenged herself to walk 30 miles in each month for the whole year, to celebrate the Hospice’s 30th Anniversary year.
-Read all about Emma’s Challenge
+During 2021 our fabulous Hospice supporter Emma challenged herself to walk 30 miles in each month for the whole year to celebrate the Hospice’s 30

 Gaz has been completing regular gaming challenges in memory of his Dad, Carl Hughes.
 To date, Gaz has raised over £1,500 for the Hospice.
 Please take a look at Gaz’s